 35 St James's Pl, St. James's, London SW1A 1NY

-Every gin megafan should book themselves into the ‘Ginstitute’, which is based at The Portobello Star.
-Kick off your sesh with a history lesson from a gin guru, and find out how it’s all made, then you’ll be tasting and exploring gin botanicals before they let you run riot and make your very own gin – which you can take home (win) – plus they keep a record of your creation so you can order it again when that one runs out.
+Every gin megafan should book themselves into the ‘Ginstitute’, found in th basement of The Distillery on Portobello Road.
+Kick-off your sesh with a history lesson from a gin guru, and find out how it’s all made, then you’ll be tasting and exploring gin botanicals before they let you run riot and make your very own gin – which you can take home (win) – plus they keep a record of your creation so you can order it again when that one runs out.
 Drink, sleep, order, repeat.

 171 Portobello Rd, London W11 2D